notepad-plus-plus/npp-usermanual/content/docs/searching.md

 * `\Z` ⇒ Matches like `\z` with an optional sequence of newlines before it.
 This is equivalent to `(?=\v*\z)`, which departs from the traditional Perl meaning for this escape.

-* `\G` ⇒ This "Continuation Escape" matches the end of the previous match.
+* `\G` ⇒ This "Continuation Escape" matches the end of the previous match, or matches the start of the text being matched if no previous match was found.
 In **Find All** or **Replace All** circumstances, this will allow you to anchor your next match at the end of the previous match.
 If it is the first match of a **Find All** or **Replace All**, and any time you use a single **Find Next** or **Replace**, the "end of previous match" is defined to be the start of the search area -- the beginning of the document, or the current caret position, or the start of the highlighted text.
+Because of that, if you are using it in an alternation, where you want to say "find any occurrence of something after some prefix, or after a previous match), you will want to make sure that your prefix includes the start-of-file `\A`, otherwise the `\G` portion may accidentally match start-of-file when you don't want that to occur.

 #### Capture Groups and Backreferences